"Renowned practice with exceptional expertise in complex cases"

-The team have been involved in some of the most complicated merger control cases, including cases involving remedies in the form of divestitures, and have vast knowledge of all aspects of Danish and EU merger control.
-The team were involved in one of the largest ever private placements in Europe.
+The team has worked on some of the most complicated merger control cases, including cases involving remedies in the form of divestitures, and have vast knowledge of all aspects of both Danish and EU merger control.
+The team was involved in one of the largest ever private placements in Europe.

 The team's experience from the Danish courts and from the Danish Public Prosecutor is important in criminal cases.
-Plesner has successfully defended clients in court against criminal charges by the Danish Public Prosecutor.
+Plesner has successfully defended clients in court against criminal charges.

 Other areas of team experience include all types of agreements, state aid and compliance as important parts of the work.

-- KODA - successfully defended the Danish collecting society before the General Court of the European Union in the appeal of the European Commission's decision on alleged restrictive practices among the collecting societies (CISAC)
+- KODA - representing the Danish collecting society KODA in the appeal of the European Commission's decision on alleged restrictive practises among the collecting societies before the General Court of the European Union (The CISAC case)

-- The local banks case - successfully defended seven Danish banks in the local banks case.
-All serious allegations by the Danish Competition Authority against the seven banks as to cartel activities, agreements on market partitioning and price coordination were dismissed by the Danish Competition Appeals Tribunal
+- The local banks case - defended seven Danish banks in the Local Banks case.
+All serious allegations by the Danish Competition Authority and the Danish Competition Council against the seven banks as to cartel activities, agreements on market partitioning and price coordination were dismissed by the Danish Competition Appeals Tribunal

-- Dansk Rørindustri - defended Dansk Rørindustri in the pre-insulated pipes case, one of the first EU cartel cases involving a Danish company.
+- Dansk Rørindustri - represented Dansk Rørindustri in the Pre-insulated Pipes case, one of the first EU cartel cases involving a Danish company.
 The case established a number of important principles of EU competition law

-- DONG Energy A/S - defended DONG Energy, Elsam and E2 in a number of complex court cases against the Danish Competition Appeals Tribunal concerning the alleged excessive pricing on the electricity spot market in Denmark and in relation to the follow-on damages claims from more than 1,100 companies.
-The complex is the largest ever in Denmark
+- Ørsted - defended successfully Ørsted and Elsam in a number of complex court cases against the Danish competition authorities concerning the alleged excessive pricing on the electricity spot market in Denmark and in relation to the follow-on damages claims from more than 1.100 companies The case complex is the largest ever in Denmark

-- Victor Hasselblad AB - successfully defended Victor Hasselblad AB in a European Commission investigation regarding Hasselblad's alleged refusal to license essential IP rights and bundling of products – similar to the Microsoft case.
-After several years of investigation, the complaint was rejected by the European Commission
+- Victor Hasselblad - defended the Swedish camera producer Victor Hasselblad in a European Commission investigation regarding Hasselblad's alleged refusals to license essential IP rights and bundling of products – similar to the Microsoft case.
+After several years of investigation, the complaints were rejected by the European Commission

 - EY - assisted in the acquisition of KPMG Denmark.
 The merger was approved in phase II by the Danish Competition Council subject to commitments